Is a tiny waifish

 —> [LLAMAS]: Would be happy if you sent one back.
 But don't feel obligated.

-—> [FAVS]: Please don't "Than her for the fav".
-If you really want to do something, maybe you could comment a story or a stamp, instead?
+—> [FAVS]: Please don't thank her for the fav...
+There is simply no need.
+Through she'd love it if you commented or croticized a story or a stamp, instead.
 Thanks for your beautiful art!

 In fact, all hidden comments on my profile here are those who had a "Thank you for the fav" without anything else in them.
 I hope that hiding them doesn't offense anyone as it's only the product of my compulsive need for minimalism.